rept0id/compbolt/README.md

 Compbolt is an extremely stable and hard to misuse library.

-The functionality of this library is to calculate compounded interest, but the real purpose is to test Matt's Godbolt suggestions from "[Correct by Construction: APIs That Are Easy to Use and Hard to Misuse - Matt Godbolt - C++ on sea](https://www.youtube.com/watch?v=nLSm3Haxz0I)" on a higher level language.
+The functionality of this library is to calculate compounded interest... but the real purpose is to test Matt Godbolt's suggestions from "[Correct by Construction: APIs That Are Easy to Use and Hard to Misuse - Matt Godbolt - C++ on sea](https://www.youtube.com/watch?v=nLSm3Haxz0I)" on a high-level language.

-Matt gives as an example a trading API, that is implemented in C++.
-In reality, many economical APIs are made in Python as well, so we picked Python as our high level language.
+Matt gives us the example of a stocks trading API that is implemented in C++.
+Because we wanted to test what we saw there on a high-level language, we picked Python.

 ## Concepts

 ### 1. Tinytypes enforce clarity (and protect the caller)

-Tinytypes is a concept of making a distinct types even for simple -but important- values instead of doing only for complex structures.
-Simple but important values, meaning for example: `price`, `quantity`... values that are usually closeby as functions arguments and are easy to be flipped by mistake.
+Tinytypes is a concept of making distinct types even for simple -but important- values instead of utilizing types only for complex structures. `Price` and `Quantity`, for example, are not values that you want to put the one in the place of the other, so the more clarity, the better.

 The main thing we try to avoid is :
 ```python